-Indian Partnership Forum and Chatham House is hosting India’s Foreign Policy Challenges: A Balancing Act?
+Indian Partnership Forum and Chatham House hosted the research event and webinar India’s Foreign Policy Challenges: A Balancing Act?

 India has been engaged in a bitter border standoff with China, potentially both cause and effect of its deepening relationship with the US.
 Alongside other members of the Quad, in particular Japan, the US and India champion the vision of a ‘Free and Open Indo-Pacific’.
 India-UK relations are likely to deepen, while in the Gulf, India has strengthened partnerships with the UAE and Saudi Arabia.